General Social Sciences

 |Hispanic or Latino||1,065|

-Students from other countries are interested in Social Sciences, too.
+Social Sciences appeals to people across the globe.
 About 2.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea